Major League Soccer on television: Canadian television

 Coverage of MLS expanded into Canada in 2007 with the addition of Toronto FC.
 From 2007 to 2010, CBC, Sportsnet, and later GolTV Canada (owned by team parent company Maple Leaf Sports & Entertainment), broadcast Toronto FC matches nationwide, and GolTV carried broadcasts of selected regular-season matches not involving Toronto FC.

 Bell Media has held national English-language rights to Major League Soccer in Canada since 2011, and reached a 5-year extension for English-language rights only beginning in the 2017 season.
 Matches primarily air on the TSN networks, and beginning in 2017, selected matches are simulcast on the terrestrial CTV network.
 As of the 2017 season, TVA Sports holds the national French-language rights to Major League Soccer in Canada.

 As in the United States, the individual Canadian clubs have also negotiated separate broadcast deals for matches not aired under the Bell Media national contract (although there are no blackouts of these "regional" broadcasts outside of the team's territory).
 TSN and Sportsnet formerly split coverage of Toronto FC regional matches (their parent companies hold a joint majority stake in MLSE), TVA Sports airs Montreal Impact matches in a separate deal, and TSN broadcasts the Vancouver Whitecaps in a separate deal.
 In the 2017 season, Sportsnet discontinued its TFC coverage, and its matches moved exclusively to TSN.

 In the 2018 season, DAZN took over rights to out-of-market streaming of matches as part of its overall service, with live and on-demand coverage of all-U.S., matches, and on-demand streaming of matches featuring Canadian clubs 48 hours after their original broadcast.

-Canadian television rights were included in the global rights deal between MLS and Apple Inc. which will begin with the 2023 season.
+Canadian television rights were included in the global rights deal between MLS and Apple Inc. that began with the 2023 season.
 All games involving Canadian teams will feature French language commentary, in addition to commentary feeds in English and Spanish.
 The league will simulcast some games on traditional linear television networks such as TSN and RDS.